 St. Helens

 § This page gives an overview of the St. Helens local authority district, bringing together key facts, maps, and data to help you quickly understand the area.
-One of 361 district profiles on Baseview.
+This is one of 361 LAD profiles on Baseview.

 Overview ⁞ St. Helens, in Merseyside, is a town known for its glassmaking heritage and industrial history.
 The town centre includes The World of Glass museum, showcasing its famous industry, while nearby parks and lakes provide green spaces.
 Villages and suburbs such as Rainhill, Newton-le-Willows, and Eccleston offer historic churches and residential character.
 The landscape is a mix of urban areas, reclaimed industrial land, and countryside, with the Sankey Valley and Carr Mill Dam providing natural retreats.